 The Health Center staff is specially trained to identify and respond to the medical needs of sexual assault survivors.
 The Health Center can provide treatment for injuries, the morning after pill, and referrals to outside providers for additional services.
 The Health Center does not provide evidence collection services (also known as 'rape kits').
 They can provide you with transportation to Brooks Hospital to have evidence collected.Contact Information:

-FRED ASSIST - formerly known as Birth Control Information Clinic (BCIC): Sexual health clinic that offers services to male and female SUNY Fredonia students.
-Services include: pap smears, testing for Chlamydia and gonorrhea (urine test for males & females), emergency contraception (at clinics only), and hormonal contraception.
-Please see BCIC for a complete price list for services.
+FRED ASSIST: Sexual health clinic that offers services to all Fredonia students.
+Services include: pap smears, testing for chlamydia and gonorrhea (urine test for males & females), emergency contraception (at clinics only), and hormonal contraception.
+Please see FRED ASSIST for a complete price list for services.
 Clinical services are provided by a medical staff and student volunteers staff office hours to answer questions regarding sexual health and make appointments for the clinic.
-Services are available for all Fredonia State students and are completely confidential.
+Services are confidential.

-Assaults that occurred on-campus be reported to the survivor’s Residence Director, Judicial Affairs, or the University Police.
-Assaults that occurred off-campus can be reported Village of Fredonia Police or the law enforcement jurisdiction where the assault took place.
-We encourage survivors to bring an advocate or friend for support.
+To file a criminal complaint: Assaults that occurred on-campus can be reported to the University Police, assault that occurred off-campus can be reported to law enforcement jurisdiction where the assault took place.

 Village of Fredonia Police